Inaugural Michael Belote Endowed Lecture Explored Individual Privacy in the Internet Age

 December 10, 2013

-University of the Pacific, McGeorge School of Law's Capital Center for Public Law & Policy hosted its Inaugural Mike Belote Annual Endowed Capital Center Lecture on the evening of Dec.
+McGeorge School of Law, University of the Pacific's Capital Center for Law & Policy hosted its Inaugural Mike Belote Annual Endowed Capital Center Lecture on the evening of Dec.
 5, 2013 at the Sutter Club in Sacramento.

 Three legal experts addressed the topic of "Protecting Individual Privacy in the Internet Age: Where, if at all, Should Lines be Drawn, and Who Should be the Artist?"
 Drew Liebert, Chief Counsel of the Assembly Judiciary Committee; Hanni Fakhoury, '07, Staff Attorney at the Electronic Frontier Foundation (EFF); and Eric Goldman, Professor of Law at Santa Clare University School of Law composed the panel.